Admissibility and field relations: introduction

-The paper is based on a work of the author throughout his M.Sc degree under the supervision of Prof. Jack Sonn.
+The paper is based on a work of the author throughout his M.Sc. research under the supervision of Jack Sonn.
 The author would like to thank Prof. Sonn for reading several drafts of this paper, suggesting ways to improve it and for introducing the subject and the connections between prime decompositions and double cosets to the author.
+The author would like to thank Lior Bary-Soroker for his advice on the organization of this paper and for many useful comments.
+The author would also like to thank the referee for his/her helpful remarks.